Howle-Great/autoSurvey/README.md

 ```bash
 export LOGIN="<YOUR LOGIN>" PASSWORD="<YOUR PASSWORD>"
 ```
+5. Add your links to the processing file.yaml to the groups section
-5. Run it
+6. Run it
 ```bash
 python3 run_tests.py
 ```
-6. For the first time, you may need to enter a captcha from Google.
+7. For the first time, you may need to enter a captcha from Google.
 You will have 4 minutes to do this.